Implications for limited liability partnerships

 The Act introduces new statutory objectives for the registrar to improve the accuracy and integrity of information on the register, and also gives the registrar new powers to support those objectives.
 Under these new powers (effective from 4 March 2024), the registrar will be able to reject and query filings submitted by LLPs and remove material more quickly if it impacts on the integrity of the register.

-Also, in support of the registrar’s new objectives (and once the relevant secondary legislation is in force), the registrar will have the power to impose civil financial penalties on an LLP if satisfied that the LLP has committed misconduct amounting to a relevant offence under the Companies Act 2006.
+Also, in support of the registrar’s new objectives, the registrar may impose civil financial penalties on an LLP if satisfied that the LLP has committed misconduct amounting to a relevant offence under the Companies Act 2006.
 Financial penalties are an alternative to starting criminal proceedings.

-Again, once the secondary legislation is in force, the registrar will have the additional power to remove an LLP from the register (which will result in its dissolution).
+The registrar also has the additional power to remove an LLP from the register (which will result in its dissolution).
 Before using this power, the registrar must have reasonable grounds to believe the application for incorporation of the LLP (or administrative restoration) contained false or misleading information or was based on a false statement.

-The Act introduces processes whereby any individual listed on the Companies House register (including members of an LLP) will be able to apply to have specified information suppressed from public disclosure.
-Implementing regulations will be required to bring each element of the process into force.
+The Act introduces processes whereby any individual listed on the Companies House register (including members of an LLP) is able to apply to have specified information suppressed from public disclosure.
+Implementing regulations are required to bring each element of the process into force.

-Expected to come into force on 27 January 2025, the first set of implementing regulations set out the procedure for a person to apply to protect their usual residential address (URA) where it was formerly a registered office address.
-(It is not currently possible to protect a URA if it has ever been used as a registered office address.)
-An individual will not be permitted, however, to hide their URA if it is an LLP’s current registered office address.
+From 27 January 2025 (following the first set of implementing regulations coming into force), individuals are able to apply to protect their usual residential address (URA) where it was formerly a registered office address.
+(Although individuals could already apply to have their URA protected in a limited range of circumstances, it was not possible to protect a URA if it had ever been used as a registered office address.)

 The Act introduces a new corporate offence of “failure to prevent fraud”.
 The new offence, which comes into effect on 1 September 2025, will make it easier for LLPs (and other corporates and partnerships) to be criminally prosecuted.